-The 2017 Safari Half Marathon (21.1km) is one of the most scenic runs in the Western Cape.
+The 2018 Safari Half Marathon (21.1km) is one of the most scenic runs in the Western Cape.
 Starting in Wellington, the charity race takes participants through the area’s rolling farmlands and along gravel roads.
 Those not quite fit enough to be part of the contest can join the ranks participating in the 21km relay or 10km race.
-This year, the prestigious competition celebrates its 30th year and looks to bring competitors another memorable athletic event.
-Bring along the family or a group of friends and have a fun day supporting the runners hoping to grab a medal from this popular event.
+Bring along the family or a group of friends and have a fun day supporting the runners hoping to bag a medal at this popular event.

-Book lovers can get their fill at the Franschhoek Literary Festival from Friday, 19 May to Sunday, 21 May 2017.
-The annual celebration of stories boasts a programme packed with discussions, readings, workshops and some favourite local and international authors.
-You’ll be delighted to know that some of SA’s best loved authors will be in attendance, and with a very notable international; Lesley Pearse.
-You will also see some famous local faces (that are not necessarily known for being authors) like Mamphela Ramphele, Reuben Riffel, Jonathan Shapiro and Justice Malala.
+Book lovers can get their fill at the Franschhoek Literary Festival from Friday, 18 May to Sunday, 20 May 2018.
+The annual celebration of stories boasts a programme packed with discussions, readings, workshops, and some favourite local and international authors.

-COST: Tickets for individual events cost R70p/p unless otherwise indicated, and are available via Webtickets.co.za.
-A limited number of R20p/p student tickets are available.
+COST: Tickets for individual events cost R70/p unless otherwise indicated, and are available via Webtickets.co.za.
+A limited number of R20/p student tickets are available.

-Head down to Nuy Valley, just an hour and a half from Cape Town, for the annual wine and olive fiesta on Saturday, 20 May 2017.
+Head down to Nuy Valley, just 90 minutes from Cape Town, for the annual wine and olive fiesta on Saturday, 19 May 2018.
 The Nuy Valley Feast is hosted by four farms – Leipzig Country House, Nuy Winery, Conradie Family Vineyards and Willow Creek Olive Estate – each with an array of activities for both young and old to enjoy.
 The indulgence-fest features good country food paired with local award-winning wines, olive tasting and plenty of awesome entertainment for the kids.

-COST: Tickets for the Nuy Valley Feast cost R80p/p, children tickets (for those aged 12-17) will cost R40p/p and kids under 12 enter for free.
+COST: Tickets for the Nuy Valley Feast cost R90/p, tickets for children (aged 12-17) cost R30/p and kids under 12 enter for free.
 Tickets include a wine glass and access to all four venues and can be purchased at the participating estates on the day.

-Sip and swirl robust reds at Anthonij Rupert Estate‘s Shiraz and Charcuterie extravaganza on Saturday, 27 May 2017.
-This one-day Franschhoek food and wine affair offers foodies and vino lovers an opportunity to indulge in delicious meats, gourmet cheese, olive products, and, of course, Shiraz.
+Sip and swirl robust reds at Anthonij Rupert Wines’ Shiraz and Charcuterie extravaganza on Saturday, 26 May 2018.
+This one-day Franschhoek food and wine affair offers foodies and vino lovers an opportunity to indulge in delicious meats, gourmet cheese, olive products and, of course, Shiraz.
 The showcase also gives visitors the chance to meet and greet the specially invited artisans behind these top-class products, some of which are not commercially available.

-COST: Tickets for the food and wine extravaganza are available via Webtickets.com and cost R220p/p; the ticket price includes and wine tastings.
+COST: Tickets for the food and wine extravaganza are available via Webtickets.com and cost R280/p; the ticket price includes entry and wine tastings.

 PLEASE NOTE: All dates are subject to change.
 If you would like to stay up to date on all the best events in Cape Town and surrounds, then subscribe to our weekly or monthly newsletter.